 - Part Identification and Removal: Before the car is crushed, high-value components are logged and accessed.

-- Cataloguing for Sale: Usable parts are cleaned, photographed and listed on platforms like ebay motors, car-part.com, foxtrot, or sold directly to repair shops.
+- Cataloguing for Sale: Usable parts are cleaned, photographed and listed on platforms like ebay motors, car-part.com, or sold directly to repair shops.

 - Shell Crushing: The remaining steel body is compacted and shipped to metal recyclers.